-It’s been a while since our last newsletter went out, and a lot has changed across the health care world.
-The Patient Protection and Affordable Care Act is now in full effect and Maine Community Health Options has sprung up as an exchange plan.
-We will be deciding on whether or not to enroll as an “In-Network” provider in the next couple of months.
+It’s been a while since our last newsletter went out.
+A lot has changed across the healthcare world.
+The Patient Protection and Affordable Care Act is now in full effect, and Maine Community Health Options has sprung up as an exchange plan.
+We will be deciding whether to enroll as an “In-Network” provider in the next couple of months.

-When using your electronic device, try to hold it up higher in front of you and maintain better upright posture when doing so.
+When using your electronic device, try to hold it up higher in front of you and maintain a better upright posture when doing so.
 One of the most common conditions we see in our office is neck pain and headaches from this particular issue.
-If this sounds like something you are experiencing, then give us a call.
-We can help!
+If this sounds like something you are experiencing, give us a call.

-As a reminder, Dr. Daniel Myerowitz is available for health talks at your organization, referral group, business or corporate event as part of an educating the community program.
-Please contact the office at 989-0000 or respond to this newsletter via e-mail at email@example.com.
+As a reminder, Dr. Daniel Myerowitz is available for health talks at your organization, referral group, business, or corporate event as part of an educating the community program.
+Please contact the office at 207-989-0000 or respond to this newsletter via e-mail at email@example.com.